gdavis/GDIIndexBar/README.md

 ### Styling

-`GDIIndexBar` can be customized by setting properties for text, text shadow, font, and bar background.
+`GDIIndexBar` can be customized by setting properties for the text font, text color, text shadow color, and the bar background color and width.
 A custom bar background view can also be provided using the `barBackgroundView` property.
 Offsets can also be provided for the text and bar background by setting the `textOffset` and `barBackgroundOffset` values, respectively.

 Below are examples of styling the index bar through the appearance protocol.